 You are if you say so.

-I was born in Argentina but grew up in Texas.
-I don’t consider myself Hispanic.
+One of my great grandparents came to the U.S. from Argentina and settled in Texas.
+That’s where I grew up, but I don’t consider myself Hispanic.
 Does the Census Bureau count me as Hispanic?

 But isn’t there an official definition of what it means to be Hispanic or Latino?

 In 1976, the U.S. Congress passed what was the only law in this country’s history that mandated the collection and analysis of data for a specific ethnic group: “Americans of Spanish origin or descent.”
 The language of that legislation described this group as “Americans who identify themselves as being of Spanish-speaking background and trace their origin or descent from Mexico, Puerto Rico, Cuba, Central and South America, and other Spanish-speaking countries.”
 This includes 20 Spanish-speaking nations from Latin America and Spain itself, but not Portugal or Portuguese-speaking Brazil.
 Standards for collecting data on Hispanics were developed by the Office of Management and Budget in 1977 and revised in 1997.
 Using these standards, schools, public health facilities and other government entities and agencies keep track of how many Hispanics they serve – the primary goal of the 1976 law.

 However, the Census Bureau does not apply this definition when counting Hispanics.
 Rather, it relies entirely on self-reporting and lets each person identify as Hispanic or not.
 The 2020 decennial census form asked the question this way:

 What’s the difference between Hispanic and Latino?